LG refrigerator water dispenser not working - Simple Solutions

 But if that whole line is on lockdown icy, first thing’s first – kill the power to your fridge.
 Then use a syringe or one of the “water line buddy” tools to squirt some warm water up in there and melt that blockage away.

-After you free that lineup, reconnect the water supply, power that fridge back on, and test that dispenser out dawg.
+After freeing that lineup, reconnect the water supply, power that fridge back on, and test that dispenser out.

 Run a few cups through to flush out any old nasty water too, ensuring your ice and water dispenser works flawlessly.